 How to Test Federated Authentication in Apple Business Manager

-It may take a while to update all accounts.
-Once complete, you can test the Federated Authentication connection.
+Once that update is complete, you can test the connection.
 Just make sure that you’ve successfully connected and verified your domain, and that the check for user name conflicts is complete.

 Apple Business Manager: Remove Federated Authentication

-It’s important to note that you won’t be able to, in Apple Business Manager, remove Federated Authentication or disconnect from a federated domain if you’re in the middle of enabling federation or resolving an Apple ID conflict.
+It’s important to note that you won’t be able to remove federated authentication or disconnect from a federated domain if you’re in the middle of enabling federation or resolving an Apple ID conflict.
 A few other things you should keep in mind when disconnecting federation:

 How to Change User Information

-- User’s email to a federated domain
+- email to a federated or unfederated domain;

-- User’s role in Apple Business Manager
+- role in Apple Business Manager.

 Apple Business Manager Federated Authentication Conflicts

 @accuhive.com and a previous employee has used his business email address as a Personal Apple ID (i.e.,

 Instead, Apple can notify the user that they must change their Apple ID within 60 days.
-If the username isn’t changed within the 60-day period, it will be automatically renamed to a temporary username, and the desired ID will be released to your organization.
+If the username isn’t changed within that 60-day period, it will be automatically renamed to a temporary username, and the desired ID will be released to your organization.

 Federation with Shared iPad

 As of iPadOS 13.4, Apple introduced Shared iPad for business.
-Previously exclusive to education customers using Apple School Manager, Shared iPad’s new integration for Apple Business Manager lets employees use their Managed Apple IDs to sign in to and recall their data on Shared iPad, achieving a true multi-user experience.
+Previously exclusive to education customers using Apple School Manager, Shared iPad’s new integration for Apple Business Manager let employees use their Managed Apple IDs to sign in to and recall their data on Shared iPad, achieving a true multi-user experience.

-If the user forgets their passcode, an IT administrator can reset it for them in Apple Business Manager by locating the account in question and clicking the “Reset Shared iPad Passcode” button.
-However, it’s important to note that if Federated Authentication is configured, changing the Shared iPad passcode will not change the user’s Azure AD password.
+If the user forgets their Shared iPad passcode, an IT administrator can reset it for them in Apple Business Manager by locating the account in question and clicking the Reset Shared iPad Passcode button.
+However, it’s important to note that if federated authentication is configured, changing the Shared iPad passcode will not change the user’s Azure AD password.
 For a deeper dive into the implications, history, and deployment of this new feature, you can read our guide to Shared iPad.